Policy last updated

 Schools must develop an Acceptable Use Agreement (AUA) outlining student behavioural expectations regarding the safe, intentional and responsible use of digital technologies.

-AUAs include information for parents about digital technology at their child’s school, outline behavioural expectations for students, and give students an opportunity to agree to uphold these expectations.
+AUAs include information for parents/carers about digital technology at their child’s school, outline behavioural expectations for students, and give students an opportunity to agree to uphold these expectations.
 AUA templates for primary and secondary school settings are available in the Resources tab.

 AUAs do not require school council approval but their development and review does require consultation with the school community.
 Schools may consider consulting with school council as part of your broader strategy to consult with the school community (as required under Child Safe Standard 4).
-If schools include a device program that requests parent payments for digital devices (that is, through contributions for school owned devices or inviting parents to supply or purchase devices), approval to implement the device program is required from school council.
+If schools include a device program that requests parent payments for digital devices (that is, through contributions for school owned devices or inviting parents/carers to supply or purchase devices), approval to implement the device program is required from school council.
 See ‘requesting parent payments for digital devices’ on the Parent Payments Resources tab for more information.

 Schools are encouraged to: